mienaikoe/ziyu/Chapters/Chapter6.md

 The watchman left us to return to his post.
 I stared at her, confused, but then I saw relief in her eyes; the kind you get when a secret, having no business being so, has been lifted.

 She said, "When I saw you up there walking through the Yansha stairway, I was furious with you.
 But when you mentioned the observers, I realized that you must have come for a good reason, and that everything else we were talking about was not as important.
-I read the message to the senate.
-Some of them didn't believe it until I told them I had been talking with the observers about it."
+I read the message to the senate and I told them I had been talking with the observers.
+Some of them don't believe me, some of them do."

 "Mel, you aren't..."

 "Mad?
 No. I'm just frustrated that your presence has swayed the senate.
 It's become difficult to negotiate for Heiko.
-Pinta, a senator from Tintinal convinced some that I had kept it a secret so we could stockpile food and profit on the chaos.
+Pinta, a senator from Tintinal argued that I must have been keeping it a secret so we could stockpile food and profit on the chaos.
 Now they want Heiko to distribute enough food for all Palinians to subsist on for 90 tova."

 "But we only stockpile enough for 30 tova."